codebyabhishek772/Correlation_Based_Books_Recommender/README.md

 # Correlation_Based_Books_Recommender
-python 3.8.3 is usd in this project
+python 3.8.3 is used in this project

+use can use any data sets for this projects